omarmohammed2273/paints_for_kids/README.md

 ### are going to build a simple application that enables kids draw fancy shapes and also play some
 ### simple games with those shapes.
 Your application should help a kid draw a number of figures, fill
 ### them with different colors, save and load a graph, and so on.
 The application should provide a
-### game playing mode to teach kids how to differentiate between figures’ types and colors.
+### game playing mode to teach kids how to differentiate between figures’ types and colors and get fun.